-- Action 2.2a: The Town actively works to preserve the rural character of its outlying areas through the strict control of signage. - Action 2.2b: The Town actively supports the rural character of its outlying areas by working to minimize Highway 42 corridor development between Fish Creek and Egg Harbor and Fish Creek and Ephraim. - Action 2.2c: The Town actively supports the rural character of its outlying areas by working to minimize Highway 42 corridor development between Fish Creek and Egg Harbor and Fish Creek and Ephraim. - Action 2.2d: The Town actively works to keep commercial retail businesses out of its residentially zoned districts in order to preserve their character as defined. - Action 2.2e: The Town Board, Committees, and Commissions, with help from the office staff will actively monitor compliance with its STR Ordinance, follow up on violations and update the ordinance as needed to protect its residential neighborhoods and other Town interests. - Action 2.2f: The Town Board, Committees, and Commissions, with help from the office staff will actively monitor any changes that the surrounding communities are proposing or making in their STR ordinances so it can take immediate action if necessary in protecting its residential neighborhoods and other Town interests. - Action: 2.2g: The Town will remain part of the Door County Coastal Byway and Shall consider its requirements when making decisions that might affect the Town's membership in this organization.
+- Action 2.2a: The Town actively works to preserve the rural character of its outlying areas through the strict control of signage. - Action 2.2b: The Town actively supports the rural character of its outlying areas by working to minimize Highway 42 corridor development between Fish Creek and Egg Harbor and Fish Creek and Ephraim. - Action 2.2c: The Town actively works to keep commercial retail businesses out of its residentially zoned districts in order to preserve their character as defined. - Action 2.2d: The Town Board, Committees, and Commissions, with help from the office staff will actively monitor compliance with its STR Ordinance, follow up on violations and update the ordinance as needed to protect its residential neighborhoods and other Town interests. - Action 2.2e: The Town Board, Committees, and Commissions, with help from the office staff will actively monitor any changes that the surrounding communities are proposing or making in their STR ordinances so it can take immediate action if necessary in protecting its residential neighborhoods and other Town interests. - Action: 2.2f: The Town will remain part of the Door County Coastal Byway and Shall consider its requirements when making decisions that might affect the Town's membership in this organization.